Docs

 Installation

-The next steps describe the approach how to initialize a new Hinode site using either Hugo or npm.
+The next steps describe how to initialize a new Hinode site using either Hugo or npm.

 Windows installation notesCaution